-4. The amendments of the certificate of incorporation herein certified have been duly adopted in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware.
+- 4. The amendments of the certificate of incorporation herein certified have been duly adopted in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware. - 5.
+The effective time of the amendments herein certified shall be the date of filing of this Certificate of Amendment.

-5. The effe ective time of the amendments herein certified shall be the date of filing of this Certificate of Amendment. of IN WITNE the Corporation has caused this Certificate of Amendment to be duly executed in its corporate name on this day PERFICIENT, INC. Ву: Name: Title: PERFICIENT, INC. on A kholders of P August 27, 20 Perficient, Inc. ("Po 002, at 9:00 a.m., c nts John T. McDonald, with full power of substitution, as proxy for the undersigned, to attend the annual meeting of erficient"), to be held at Perficient's headquarters at 7600-B North Capital of Texas Highway, Suite 340, Austin, Texas, 7873 entral time, or any adjournment thereof, and to vote the number of shares of Common Stock of Perficient that the undersign all the power the undersigned would possess, if personally present, as follows: 1. o For or o Withhold Aut nority to vote for the following nominees for election as directors: John T. Mcl David S. Lu Dr. W. Fran Philip J. Ro Michael J. (Robert E. P ndeen k King senbaum Cromwell, III (Ins truction: To v withhold authority to vote for an individual nominee, write the nominee's name on the line provided below.)
-2. of the issuance of on stock purchase up to 3,055,250 shares of common stock upon conversion of shares of Series B Convertible Preferred Stock and the exercise warrants. æ FOR o AGAINST 0 ABSTAIN o 3. of the amendmen t to the Perficient 1999 Stock Option/Stock Issuance Plan to increase the number of shares of Perficient common stock 5,085 shares.
-FOR o AGAINST o ABSTAIN 0 4. to the Perficient 1999 Stock Option/Stock Issuance Plan to increase to 600,000 the number of shares of Perficient common grants to any individual in any one calendar year.
-FOR o AGAINST o ABSTAIN 0 5. increase t the number of authing series of prefer t to our Certificate of Incorporation to increase the number of authorized shares of common stock to 40,000,000 shares, norized shares of Preferred Stock to 8,000,000 shares, and permit the amendment of a certificate of designations related to arred stock solely upon the approval of the affected series or class of stock and without the approval of the holders of our l FOR o AGAINST o ABSTAIN 0 6.
-Approval of the appointme nt of Ernst & Young LLP as Perficient's independent auditors for the fiscal year ending December 31, 2002.
-FOR o AGAINST o ABSTAIN o

-7. Approval of such other matters that come before the annual meeting of stockholders, or any adjournment thereof, that are required to be approved by the stockholders of Perficient.

-The Proxy will vote as specified herein or, if a choice is not specified, he will vote "For" the proposals set forth in Items 1, 2,3, 4, 5 and 6.

-This Proxy is solicited by the Board of Directors of Perficient.

-Statement dated, 2002 is hereby acknowledged: Date: , 2002 (Signature) (Please sign ex actly as your r name appears hereo n, indicating, where proper, official position or representative capacity).
+of IN WITNESS WHEREOF , the Corporation has caused this Certificate of Amendr of , 2002. nent to be duly executed in its corporate name on this day PERFICIENT, INC. Ву: Name: Title: PERFICIENT, INC 2.
+The undersigned hereby appoints John T. McDonald, with full power of substitution, as proxy for the undersiat Perficient's headquarters at 7600-B North Capital of Texas Highway, Suite 340, Austin, Texas, 78731 on August shares of Common Stock of Perficient that the undersigned would be entitled to vote, and with all the power the un 29, 2002, at 9:00 a.m., central time, or any adjournment thereof, and to vote the number of 1. o For or o Withhold Authority to vote for the following nominees for election as directors: John T. McDonald Dr. W. Frank King David S. Lundeen Philip J. Rosenbaum Michael J. Cromwell, III Robert E. Pickering, Jr. (Instruction: To withhold authority to vote for an individual nominee, w rite the nominee's name on the line provided below.)
+2. 2.
+Approval of the issuance of up to 3,055,250 shares of common stock upon conversion of shares of Series B Co nvertible Preferred Stock and the exercise of common stock purchase warrants. o FOR o AGAINST o ABSTAIN 3.
+3. Approval of the amendment to the Perficient 1999 Stock Option/Stock Issuance Plan to increase the number of shares of Perficient common stock underlying the plan to 5,346,085 shares. o FOR o AGAINST o ABSTAIN 4.
+Approval of an amendment to the Perficient 1999 Stock Option/Stock Issuance Plan to increase to 600,000 the any one calendar year. number of shares of Perficient common stock that may be subject to grants to any individual in o FOR o AGAINST o ABSTAIN Sto 5.
+Approval of the amendment to our Certificate of Incorporation to increase the number of authorized shares of c Stock to 8,000,000 shares, and permit the amendment of a certificate of designations related to an outstanding serie the approval of the holders of our common stock. o FOR o AGAINST o ABSTAIN 6.
+6. Approval of the appointment of Ernst & Young LLP as Perficient's independent auditors for the fiscal year end ing December 31, 2002. o FOR o AGAINST o ABSTAIN 7.
+7. Approval of such other matters that come before the annual meeting of stockholders, or any adjournment thereo of, that are required to be approved by the stockholders of Perficient.
+The Proxy will vote as specified herein or, if a choice is not specified, he will vote "For" the proposals s et forth in Items 1, 2,3, 4, 5 and 6.
+This Proxy is solicited by the Board of Directors of Perficient. e Notice of Annual Meeting of Stockholders and Proxy red July 31, 2002 is hereby acknowledged: Date: , 2002 (Signature) exactly as your name appears hereon, indicating, where al position or representative capacity).